SeanShubin/condorcet-backend/docs/persistence-structure.md

       - does not need to be preserved
   - computed
       - can be derived from original source
-  - available
-      - for CAP Theorem tradeoffs, availability is favored over consistency
-      - Every request receives a (non-error) response, without the guarantee that it contains the most recent write

 For every piece of data you have, you should decide which of these two categories are most appropriate.